pacs-course/pacs-examples/Examples/CONTENT.md

     * `Trivial` USe of type-traits to detect Trivial, Trivially-Constructable and StandardLayout types.
 With an example on how Trivially-Constructable and StandardLayout property may be useful.
     * `TypeTraitsC11` A set of programs that show some type-traits.
   * `MoveSemantic` A examples that uses [valgrind](https://valgrind.org/ "The valgrind site") to show the advantages of move semantic when handling large objects (you must have valgrind installed in your system).
+  * `NonLinSys` A class that holds a system of callable objects, where you can add the objects one at a time.
+It also contains a `FunctionFactory`, a factory of callable objects.
+The latter may be used in a program where functions are given by the user and then used throughout the program, for instance functiosn that define boundary conditions.
   * `Parallel` Some examples of parallelization: in `Parallel/MPI` and `Parallel/OpenMP`
   * `Plugins` Two examples of plugin architecture
   * `ReadingVector` This is an example on how you can imitate the stange way used by Eigen to read a vector from a stream by overloading the